Biomedical Informatics, PhD

 Residency Requirements

-A minimum of three years of full-time graduate study is normally required to complete a doctoral program.
-The maximum time allowed is eight years from the filing of the student’s plan of study in the Office of Graduate Studies.
+A minimum of four years of graduate study is normally required to complete a doctoral program.
+The maximum time allowed is ten years from admission to the degree program.
 Students not making satisfactory progress will be counseled out of the program.

 Leave of Absence